VerKnowSys/Syndir/README.md

 ## Requirements:
-* [Qt4 4.8.x](http://qt-project.org/downloads) (only QtCore part of framework for Syndir, QtGui for Synshot)
+* [Qt 5.x](http://qt-project.org/downloads) (only QtCore part of framework for Syndir, QtGui for Synshot)

 ## Preffered/Optional requirements.:
-* Qt4 GUI libraries to build Synshot (for GUI to file sync utility)
+* Qt5 GUI libraries to build Synshot (for GUI to file sync utility)
 * [Growl](http://growl.info) - When available, will be used for notifications in GUI app.